gauravmasalkar405/Chat_application/README.md

 - Node js
 - Mongo db
 ## Demo
-Check out the live demo of the application at https://642d6ce7951d5929630eb6ca--dashing-kheer-b01011.netlify.app/ (while creating user account please upload profile picture which has size less than 200kb).
+- Check out the live demo of the application at https://642d6ce7951d5929630eb6ca--dashing-kheer-b01011.netlify.app/ (while creating user account please upload profile picture which has size less than 200kb).
+- For dummy login use dummy user as following username: mike white password: 123456789.
 ## Authors

 @gauravmasalkar405